Do You Continue to Greet a Co-Worker Who Ignores You?

 Is silent treatment a form of bullying?

-Yes, I believe that silent treatment can indeed constitute a form of bullying, particularly in a workplace setting.
-People often define bullying as repeated, intentional behavior aimed at exerting power and control over another person.
+Yes, I believe that the silent treatment can indeed constitute a form of bullying, especially in a workplace setting.
+It falls under the category of covert bullying.
+Bullying is often defined as repeated, intentional behavior designed to exert power and control over another person, and the silent treatment is one of the subtle ways this can occur.

-While silent treatment may not involve direct confrontation or physical aggression, it can still have significant negative effects on the recipient’s well-being and job performance.
+While silent treatment may not involve mockery or insults, direct confrontation, or physical aggression, it can still have significant negative effects on the recipient’s well-being and job performance.

 When a co-worker deliberately ignores or excludes someone from communication and interaction, it can create feelings of isolation, rejection, and stress.
-The person on the receiving end of the silent treatment may feel marginalized or ostracized within the workplace, leading to decreased morale and productivity.
+The person on the receiving end of the silent treatment may feel marginalized or ostracized within the workplace.

 Furthermore, silent treatment can be a form of manipulation, as it seeks to punish or manipulate the targeted individual into conforming to the perpetrator’s expectations or desires.
 It can also serve to undermine the target’s confidence and self-esteem, making them more vulnerable to further mistreatment.

-4. Gossip: If you hear rumours or gossip about yourself circulating in the workplace, it could be a sign that your co-workers are talking negatively about you behind your back.
+• 🗣️ Gossip: You hear your name pop up in conversations you’re not part of.
+If you hear rumours or malicious gossip about yourself circulating in the workplace, it could be a sign that your co-workers are backbiting and talking negatively about you behind your back.

 Do they really hate you?
 Or is it jealousy & low self-esteem?